openvcloud/docs/docs/CloudBrokerPortal/RecycleBin/RecycleBin.md

 ### Actions

-Action `destroy all ...` in each section of the Recycle Bin allows to clean up objects of corresponding type.
+Action `destroy all ...` in each section of the Recycle Bin allows to clean up objects of corresponding types.

 ![](Actions.png)